The Eruptions of Katla Volcano

 What Type of Volcano Is Katla?

-The towering Katla is a subglacial volcano that is one of the largest volcanoes on the island.
+Katla is a subglacial central volcano that is one of the largest volcanoes on the island.
 Katla is located under the ice cap of Iceland’s fourth-largest glacier, Mýrdalsjökull.
 It’s an active volcano, but there’s no need to be concerned about an eruption as Icelandic geologists closely monitor volcanoes for activity.
 If Katla begins to tremble, there will be warnings, tours will be suspended in advance, and roads will be closed.

 When Did Katla Last Erupt?